jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 represented in quotes as a string.

 Wrap a `span` tag around the two separate pokeCharacteristics.
-Inside the first span make the background color black and the text white.
-Inside the second span make the background color green and the text yellow using hex.
+Inside the first span make the background color green and the text white.
+Inside the second span make the background color white and the text green using hex colors.

 ## Phase 5: Add a Background Image Using External CSS